gardener/gardener/docs/usage/shoot_status.md

 **`CACertificateValiditiesAcceptable`**:

-This constraints indicates that there is at least one CA certificate which expires in less than `1y`.
+This constraint indicates that there is at least one CA certificate which expires in less than `1y`.
 It will not be added to the `.status.constraints` if there is no such CA certificate.
 However, if it's visible, then a [credentials rotation operation](shoot_credentials_rotation.md#certificate-authorities) should be considered.

+**`CRDsWithConversionWebhooksPresent`**:

+This constraint indicates that there is at least one CustomResourceDefinition in the cluster which has multiple stored versions and a conversion webhook configured.
+This could break the reconciliation flow of a `Shoot` cluster in some cases.
+See https://github.com/gardener/gardener/issues/7471 for more details.
+It will not be added to the `.status.constraints` if there is no such CRD.
+However, if it's visible, then you should consider upgrading the existing objects to the current stored version.
+See [Upgrade existing objects to a new stored version ](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definition-versioning/#upgrade-existing-objects-to-a-new-stored-version) for detailed steps.

 ### Last Operation